-For accessing the brake, remove the end cover as follows.
+For accessing the control electrics and brake, remove the end cover as follows:

 Brake lining criteria is indicated in the sticker next to the measurement hole.

 In case the brake has worn more than the maximum criteria, contact authorized service personnel for brake change.